pranscript/ETH-NFT-Twitter-sales-bot/README.md

 - Genie
 - Element

-It supports both individual as well as sweep sales.
+- Supports both individual as well as sweep sales.
+- Supports rarity conditions
+- Supports minimum price conditions

 ## How to use

 - Enter details in .env file
 - Replace abi.json data with your data
-- Replace rarity.json data with your data
+- Replace rarity.json data with your data (optional)
 - To run locally, ``` node app.js ```
 - To run on heroku, enter .env values in heroku config vars and then follow heroku deploy method

 ## Credits and Acknowledgments

+This repo is a modification of repos [NFT Sales Twitter Bot](https://github.com/dsgriffin/nft-sales-twitter-bot) and [Ethereum NFT Sales Bot](https://github.com/kenryu42/ethereum-nft-sales-bot).

 [dsgriffin](https://github.com/dsgriffin)
 [Kenryu42](https://github.com/kenryu42)